 Lovejoy’s Tea Room is clearly a popular choice as Carole from Weekend Adventures Update also writes:

 Their tea service includes everything from a simple Cream Tea with two scones, to an expansive High Tea, which adds on two tea sandwiches and a tea biscuit.
 There is also the Queen’s Tea that adds on a crumpet with lemon curd and petit four.
-And finally, there is also a children’s Wee Tea – with a cream cheese and jelly sandwich, a scone, fresh fruit, and a petit four, plus an option to substitute in hot chocolate for tea.
+And finally, there is also a children’s Wee Tea – with a cream cheese and jelly sandwich, a scone, fresh fruit, and a petit four, plus an option to substitute hot chocolate for tea.

 Opus One, Radisson Blu Edwardian Manchester Hotel, Manchester, England